- 19 May 2022

 - From the Settings section, define the desired Directory.
 Enable the Show Service Settings checkbox.
 Click Next.

-- In the Service Settings window, under Service Account select Specify Account.
+- In the Service Settings window, under Service Account, select Specify Account.

-Under Connection Settings, select Windows Integrated Security.
-Click Next. - Proceed with the rest of the installation.
+- Under Connection Settings, select Windows Integrated Security.
+Click Next.

 Configuring Cookies